ahmedriza/mathfin/README.md

 Pre-requisities
 ---------------
 * A recent version of [boost](http://www.boost.org)
-* The easisest way to install is by using the repository manager (or equivalent) for your OS:
+* The easisest way to install boost is by using the repository manager (or equivalent) for your OS:
   * Ubuntu/Debian: sudo apt-get install libboost-all-dev
   * CentOs/RedHat: yum install boost-devel
   * Mac OS X: sudo port install boost ([using MacPorts](https://www.macports.org/))